Note: skip to the bottom for some instructions on working with the BB Z10.

 The device itself is surprisingly decent, it feels like they have a slim chance to maintain some market with this hardware.

-Online tool - RIM provides an applet on their site where you provide the apk and the signing certs and it allows you to convert and sign your apk file.
+Online tool - Blackberry provides an applet on their site where you provide the apk and the signing certs and it allows you to convert and sign your apk file.

 Command line tools - a few script files that will allow you to preform the conversion in command line